“Super-cool interiors and a snazzy roof terrace make Barcelona’s classiest design hotel a real treat for the senses”

 Children are welcome, although there are no special facilities for them.
 Cots are available at no extra charge and babysitting can be arranged on request.
 Extra beds are possible in the Junior Suites and Suites (not in the Omm or Superior Rooms), but children aged 2+ are charged a hefty rate for them, so it gets a bit pricey.
-The restaurant isn't geared up for young children; the bar menu is better suited.

 We'd say it's best for babies overall.

 Family friendly accommodation: